dermotbg/CS50W_final_project/README.md

 Could be classed as similar to previous iterations of History pages we've completed in Problem Sets throughout the course but I've attempted to take it to the next level.

-Structurely it's made using [Bootstrap List Groups](https://getbootstrap.com/docs/5.3/components/list-group/).
+Structurally it's made using [Bootstrap List Groups](https://getbootstrap.com/docs/5.3/components/list-group/).
 On the left there are columns with individual chats sessions, and once clicked, display the correct session on the right side.

-Mostly functioning through onlick listeners taking dataset values from the left column and displying the corresponding chat on the right.
+Mostly functioning through onClick listeners taking dataset values from the left column and displaying the corresponding chat on the right.

 My plan to give it distinctiveness and complexity was to make a seamless editing experience.
 While in previous projects we've dealt with AJAX requests for individual posts/etc, I wanted everything to be editable within one action.
 Each chat has multiple entries with no limit on quantity.

-When a chat is edited, a modal is opened with the full chat but all inputs and the title are editable (The reponses are disabled).
+When a chat is edited, a modal is opened with the full chat but all inputs and the title are editable (The responses are disabled).
 There are two API's in action here:

 **/edit** - Just takes the information from the database, allowing the application to generate the editing interface.